wpengine/headless-docs/guides/getting-started/deploy-app/portal/README.md

 Once the build is complete, you can view your site running at the **Headless URL** :tada:

-**Note:** If your build failed, you can click the build logs found below environment Variables to investigate what went wrong.
+**Note:** If your build failed, you could click the build logs found below environment Variables to investigate what went wrong.

 Now let's check out our configured [developer workflow](/guides/getting-started/workflow).